Loading...

 Phase 1: Establishing the Undisputed Amount

-Before any negotiation, separate what's clearly owed from what's genuinely disputed.
-If the debtor owes AED 1.2 million but has a valid retention claim of AED 200,000, the negotiation base is AED 1 million — not AED 1.2 million.
-Demanding the full amount when part is legitimately disputed undermines your credibility and strengthens the debtor's position.
+Separate what’s clearly owed from what’s genuinely disputed.
+Demanding the full amount when part is legitimately disputed undermines your credibility and strengthens the debtor’s position.

 Phase 2: Understanding the Debtor’s Position